-On March 21, 2023, the Company and its partners on Block 3B/4B announced that they are applying for Environmental Authorisation to undertake exploration activities in Block 3B/4B in the Orange Basin off the Northern Cape/South-West Coast of South Africa (the "Block").

-The Joint Venture ("JV") Partners have contracted Environmental Impact Management Services (Pty) Ltd ("EIMS") of South Africa to apply for a permit to drill one well and one contingent well (and potentially up to five wells) within an area of interest in the north of the Block.
-Block 3B/4B is located offshore western South Africa and is centred approximately 180 km from the coast, in water depths averaging approximately 1000m.
-EIMS has been appointed to undertake the required Environmental Impact Assessment ("EIA").
+On March 21, 2023, the Company, and its partners on Block 3B/4B announced that they are applying for Environmental Authorisation to undertake exploration activities in Block 3B/4B.
+The JV Partners selected a leading South African environmental consulting firm to conduct a comprehensive Environmental and Social Impact Assessment ("ESIA") process in preparation to apply for permit to drill one well and one contingent well (and potentially up to five wells) within an area of interest in the north of the Block.